anchor-btc/anchor-os/apps/anchor-places/README.md

 | message | utf8 | variable | Message content |

 **Total overhead**: 10 bytes + message (fits in OP_RETURN for messages up to 64 chars)

+## Ownership Rule

+The first marker at any exact coordinate "owns" that location:

+1. **First Pin Wins**: When you create the first marker at a specific lat/long, you own that spot
+2. **Automatic Replies**: If someone creates a new marker at coordinates where one already exists, it becomes a reply to the original marker
+3. **Exact Matching**: Coordinates must match exactly (same float32 values)

 ## Categories